wren-projects/pde-solver/designdocument.md

 which is a function (or rather a callable class) of the following type:
 > `PDE : PDE → InitialCondition : NDArray → SpacialStep : Vector → BoundaryCondition : BoundaryCondition → TimeStep : DType → TargetTime : DType → FinalState : NDArray`

-Where `DType` is a float (or more generally any ring) specified in pde_types in which the whole computation is to proceed in and vector is a one dimensional `NDArray` on the type `DType`.
+Where `NDArray` is some array container, `DType` is a float (or more generally any ring) specified in pde_types in which the whole computation is to proceed in and vector is a one dimensional `NDArray` on the type `DType`.

 ## File Structure